-The key fact in your employability will be achieving your gold standard NCTJ Diploma alongside your BA (Hons) in Journalism - something News Associates are recognised as the number one in the country at achieving.
+The key factor in your employability will be achieving your gold standard NCTJ Diploma alongside your BA (Hons) in Journalism - something News Associates are recognised as the number one in the country at achieving.

-Nationally less than 28% of students achieve this standard, at News Associates our numbers are different - our most recent full-time intakes in Manchester and London concluded with pass rates of 79%, 82%, 92% and 100% - which again ranked us the number one NCTJ accredited journalism school in the country.
+Nationally only 20% of students achieve gold standard, at News Associates our numbers are different - our most-recent full-time intakes in Manchester and London concluded with pass rates of 94%, 78% and 72% - which again ranked us the number one NCTJ-accredited journalism school in the UK.